gumaerc-testorg/11.016j-spring-2015/content/pages/instructor-insights/flipping-the-classroom.md

 title: "Flipping the Class and Challenging the Students with \u201CA Series of Puzzles\u201D"
 uid: ba42cb06-6687-5e06-c497-ddb8645fc880
 ---

-_In this section, Anne Whiston Spirn shares how flipping her classroom “completely changed” students’ experience in_ 11.016J/4.211J The Once and Future City_._
+_In this section, Anne Whiston Spirn shares how flipping her classroom “completely changed” students’ experience in_ 11.016J/4.211J The Once and Future City.

 I flipped this course several years ago, taking out the lectures, and it worked really well.
 The project was made possible by a grant from the MIT Alumni Class Fund.
 The way I taught the class before, it was jam-packed with lectures.
 I realized I was spending time in class talking about the material in the readings, illustrated with some further examples, but the students were doing the hardest tasks on their own: making observations, finding a thesis, and constructing an argument.
 Flipping the class made room for field trips and workshops during class time.